henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 Managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS (layers 3 and 4) and it's activated to all customers by default;

+- CloudFront & Route 53;
+- Needs WebACL configurated (it's configurated in CloudFront);

 ---

 </br>

 ## AWS Shield Advanced

-Optional and payed (layers 3, 4 and 7) to protect EC2, ELB, CloudFront, Route 53 and AWS Global Acelerator;
+Optional and payed (layers 3 and 4, and using WAF layer 7) to protect EC2, ELB, CloudFront, Route 53 and AWS Global Acelerator, Elastic IPs;

+- Financial protection (if the infra scales cause an DDoS, the Sield Advanced can give back the additional costs);

 ---